au-cru/admin/README.md

 # admin
-Administrative material and organization for all things related to AUOC.
+Administrative material and organization for all things related to AU CRU.